 Located a little ways down the trail at the end of Butcher Road, Hume Grove is a small slice of coastal redwoods found right here in Vacaville.
 Originally planted in 1982, the site honors Jack Hume and contains a variety of native plants in addition to the stately redwoods.
 The picnic tables set among the trees make the perfect shady, cool spot to stop for a mid-hike picnic.

 The Farmers Market (located Downtown in Andrews Park) runs from May through October on Saturday mornings.
-It is a great place to meet local vendors, get free samples of fresh produce, and usually see a little live entertainment.
+It is a great place to meet local vendors, get free samples of fresh produce, and usually, see a little live entertainment.

 While the Nut Tree has changed a lot over the years, this place still has plenty to offer!
 The Plaza and Kids Corner feature free rides and activities for kids that range from replicas of the original hobby horses, seesaws and playgrounds for little kids and big kids.
 For just a few dollars, you can also get tickets to ride the Historic Nut Tree Train or the carousel!
 You can also check out our guide to getting nostalgic at the Nut Tree.

 At Vacaville Art Gallery, you’ll find rotating shows of art from members, locals, juried and non-juried exhibitions by guest artists and more.
 Set in a historic Victorian home, the art gallery itself is a work of art that is well worth seeing!
 The gallery has free admission but donations are gratefully accepted.